As an introvert, just the idea of putting yourself out there and building a personal brand can seem terrifying.

 To build our authority, become known as an expert and make more money doing what we love… that’s why.

-Over the last year, I’ve dabbled with so many things to help grow my personal brand.
+Over the last year, I’ve dabbled with so many things to be visible.

 If I’m honest, I’ve been trying to find comfortable ways to put myself out there.

 I’ve recorded several videos; most haven’t seen the light of day.
-I tried my hand at podcasting, but no one knows it existed.
+I tried recording a podcast, but no one knows it existed.

 The thing is, I know I need to push myself out of my comfort zone.